 The scaly anteater, or Pangolin is an oddity in the animal world because it is the only mammal sporting scales.
 With eight different species, four of them found in Africa, and four found in Asia, they all share something else.
 They are disappearing.

 Top 10 Most Interesting Facts About Africa's Wildlife

-A pangolin (also referred to as a scaly anteater or trenggiling) is a mammal of the order Pholidota.
-The one extant family, Manidae, has one genus, Manis, which comprises eight species.
+Pangolin (also referred to as a scaly anteater or trenggiling) is a mammal of the order Pholidota.
+A number of extinct species are known.
 A pangolin has large keratin scales covering its skin, and is the only known mammal with this adaptation.
-It is found naturally in tropical regions throughout Africa and Asia.
-The name, pangolin, comes from the Malay word, pengguling, meaning "something that rolls up" Curls into a ball when disturbed

 Pangolins Walk Just Like T. Rex - Pangolins, or Scaly Anteaters, are fascinating creatures.
 The eight pangolin species are found in Africa and parts of Asia, and they're the only mammals whose skin is covered in scales.

 Baby Pangolin---Pangolins are scaly anteaters who like curling up into balls eating ants and termites and -- when they're babies -- riding around on their mom's tail.